NachiketGavad/StringDivideWebApp/README.md

 2. Click the "Submit" button to perform the operation.
 3. View the output displayed on the screen.
 4. The input and output are stored in the database for future reference.
+5.
+## Basic Calculator
+In addition to array operations, this application also features a basic calculator.
+You can perform simple arithmetic operations using the calculator provided.

+## Register
+New users can create an account by navigating to the registration page and providing the required information, including username, email, and password.
+Upon successful registration, users gain access to additional features and personalized data.

+To register:
+1. Navigate to the registration page.
+2. Fill out the registration form with your desired username, email, and password.
+3. Click the "Register" or "Sign Up" button to create your account.
+4. You can log in using your credentials and access the full functionality of the application.

+## Login
+To access features, users can log in using their credentials.

 ## Technologies Used
 - ASP.NET Core